Purpose of Duties and Responsibilities in Aviation SMS

 Finally, like your SRM process, you need to develop the various aspects of your safety assurance process.
 SA includes duties like:

-Once again, these tasks should be tasked to different roles.
+Once again, these tasks should be assigned to different roles.